-When you’re raised with a narcissistic mother it doesn’t turn out this way, often left depressed, empty and broken, then falling into a relationship after relationship with narcissistic people.
+When you’re raised with a narcissistic mother, it doesn’t turn out this way, often left feeling depressed, empty and broken, then falling into a relationship after relationship with selfish people.
 You grow up believing you are unlovable.

-It’s not an excuse, but these narcissistic parents have usually suffered some form of trauma themselves to kick in the survival mode, unfortunately, people who’ve been hurt can then go around hurting others, not always the case but one sibling may grow to be a narcissist, one grow with great empathy for others, they may all grow with empathy and attract narcissistic partners as they don’t know any different and want to people please, or they may all grow up with a lot of narcissistic traits, theirs no proven way of knowing yet, if narcissists are born this way, grow this way or both, nature over nurture debate.
+It’s not an excuse, but these narcissistic parents have usually suffered some form of trauma themselves to kick in the survival mode.
+Unfortunately, people who’ve been hurt can then go around hurting others, not always the case.
+Still, one sibling may grow to be a narcissist, one grows with great empathy for others, they may all grow with empathy and attract narcissistic partners as they don’t know any different and want to people please, or they may all grow up with a lot of narcissistic traits, theirs no proven way of knowing yet, if narcissists are born this way, grow this way or both, nature over nurture debate.

 The female may grow to mirror her mother’s insecurities and be the mother to her children that her mother was to her, being abusive to her partner.

-Sons and daughters of narcissistic mothers may grow up to become a co-dependant.
+Sons and daughters of narcissistic mothers may grow up to become co-dependent.

 If you only had one narcissist in your life or you’ve had many, from parents to siblings, or your partners, recovery follows the same pattern.